sarthak-chauhan77/sarthak-chauhan77/README.md

 - 👋 Hi, I’m @sarthakchauhan
-- 👀 I’m interested in travelling
-- 🌱 I’m currently learning java & flutter
+- 🌱 Currently learning java & flutter
-- 💞️ I’m looking to collaborate on flutter
+- 💞️ looking to collaborate on java

 <!---
 sarthak-chauhan77/sarthak-chauhan77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.